 - We assess your risk based on your past claims costs or experience with us.
 If you are a new customer, we assess your risk based on the past claims costs of other companies with similar business activities.
 We put your business in a group of similar businesses called an industry classification.

 - Workers compensation is a blend of collective and individual liability.
-This means your premium is based on a combination of the risk of potential injury costs at your workplace and the risk at workplaces with similar business activities.
+This means your premium rate is based on a combination of the risk of potential injury costs at your workplace and the risk at workplaces with similar business activities.

 - There are steps you can take to reduce your risk and potentially reduce your premium.